 Among her four offspring she numbers one Aspie, one dyslexic, one ADHD, one synesthete, one thespian, one colorblind, one total and complete math nerd, one drummer, two ukulelists, two artists, three singers, and four wildly differing personalities.
 Plus a cat.
-Two are in community college full-time and two are only part-time.
+Two are in college full-time and two are in community college part-time.
 But not the cat.

 Carma writes (always employing the Oxford comma) about gentle and respectful parenting, about home and unschooling, and about life, liberty, and whatever else strikes her as interesting here at The Carma with a C and also over at Christian Unschooling.
 Besides blogging, she doesn’t have enough time for reading, scrapbooking, reading, knitting, writing, and reading.
 In addition to reading (did she mention she likes to read?), she enjoys writing about herself in the third person.
 She enjoys a moderate fame among her acquaintance as THE gal to call when needing to be talked down from a parenting or homeschool crisis.